fmalmeida/ngs-preprocess/README.md

         # it is better to create envs with mamba for faster solving
         wget https://github.com/fmalmeida/ngs-preprocess/raw/master/environment.yml
         conda env create -f environment.yml   # advice: use mamba

+        # must be executed from the base environment
+        # This tells nextflow to load the available ngs-preprocess environment when required
+        nextflow run fmalmeida/ngs-preprocess -profile conda [options]
         ```

 4. Start running your analysis